Friday, 8 May 2026

 MOVING BACK;

-* As per the normal rules if any stand cannot move back when required, that stand is removed from play and its points are removed from that Army's morale total.
+* As per the normal rules, if any stand cannot move back when required, that stand is removed from play and its points are removed from that Army's morale total.

 WINNING THE GAME;